howerj/libforth/libforth.md

         2d      2dup
         2D      2drop

-* The Input and Output mechanism need rethinking.
-* Error handling needs to be improved.
-It should be small, but powerful and general.
-* Command line argument parsing could be improved.
+* Command line argument parsing could be improved, and a startup script specified by an environment variable added.
 * The "check\_bounds" function, whilst useful for debugging, limits the virtual machine to address only in its range.
 * A line editor could be added, although this really would not be a priority.